 Misconception # 4.
 You Need Not Register a Trademark in China if You Just Manufacture There

-If you are having your products made in China and someone registers your brand name or logo as their trademark, they (not you) are the rightful owner of that trademark in Chin and this means they can cease your products and prevent them from leaving China for violating their trademark rights.
+If you are having your products made in China and someone registers your brand name or logo as their trademark, they (not you) are the rightful owner of that trademark in China and this means they can cease your products and prevent them from leaving China for violating their trademark rights.
 This actually happens quite often and the perpetrator of this “theft” is usually tied to your own manufacturer.

 If you care about what happens to your IP in China, you need to register your trademarks in China now.
 The Chinese trademark system only helps those who help themselves.